 We have a social obligation to preserve those who have sacrificed for us.
 We have a social obligation to understand and contribute in a positive way to their return to a society that they would clearly give anything for.
 We have a social obligation to give a shit.

-This article first appeared in The Havok Journal on 06JUN14.
+This first appeared in The Havok Journal on June 6, 2014.